 And I wept both day and night,

-And hid from him my heart’s delight.”
+And hid from him my heart’s delight.

-Unfortunately, this comes back to hurt the dreamer, who begins to hide their happiness from the angel.
-They wept day and night, yes, but this was regardless of whether or not they actually felt sad or hurt.
+Unfortunately, this comes back to hurt the dreamer, who begins to hide her happiness from the angel.
+She wept day and night, yes, but this was regardless of whether or not they actually felt sad or hurt.
 True tears don’t fall from happy hearts, but who could say no to the comforts of an angel?
 So the dreamer cries, whenever they can, wherever they can, for the simple joy of having their angel nearby.

-“So he took his wings, and fled;
+So he took his wings, and fled;

 Then the morn blushed rosy red.